Here's What's NEW!

 Sign Into Ron's Guestbook!

 Let Ron know that you've visited by filling out the form below.
-You will receive the new prescription (FDA approval pending): MIRTHIUM, which summarizes 80+ studies on humor and laughter over the past half century.
+You will receive the new prescription (FDA approval pending): MIRTHIUM II, which summarizes 100+ studies on humor and laughter over the past half century.
 It's not yet available on Walmart's prescription list.
 Ron promises that your information will not be sold to the highest bidder...